Techgrounds-Cloud-9/cloud-9-katelindt/06_AWS/AWS_11_ELB_and_auto_Scaling.md

 - Network Load Balancer: this ELB works using TCP and UDP (layer 4 of the OSI stack).
 - Classic Load Balancer: this ELB is outdated and not recommended for use.
 AWS has (so far) never stopped supporting any services.
 The reason for this is that it can harm existing applications.
 - Gateway Load Balancer: this ELB acts as a gateway into your network, as well as a load balancer.
 It will first route traffic to a (3rd party) application that checks the traffic, like an IDS/IPS or Firewall.
 After the packet has been inspected, the GWLB acts like a NLB routing to your application.
 GWLB act on layers 3 and 4 of the OSI stack.

+- Auto Scaling Group contains a collection of EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.

+- An Amazon Machine Image (AMI) is a supported and maintained image provided by AWS that provides the information required to launch an instance.

+- Amazon CloudWatch collects and visualizes real-time logs, metrics, and event data in automated dashboards to streamline your infrastructure and application maintenance.

 ## Exercise